 Ian’s recent experience with his exhibit, “People Watching” at Harwood has been so affirming, he continues to ride its wave.
 While his passion for painting portraits continues, I’ve explored other outlets, to find something else for him to work towards.
 Advised by the program director of Abilities United, Ian contacted VSA North Fourth Art Center right here in Albuquerque.
 This organization, currently bulging with participation serving very special artists (VSA), was eager to meet with Ian to show him around their facility.

 I was nervous and didn’t know what to expect.
 The VSA Art Center is a special place.
 Many of the participants were in wheel chairs with a range of disabilities that run the gamut.
 I wasn’t sure how Ian would react.
 Would he identify with them?
 Would he empathize with them?
-Would he freak out and conclude I’m not that bad get me out of here?
+Or would he freak out and conclude I’m not that bad get me out of here?

 What I witnessed was astounding.
 Ian could not have been any more comfortable.
 Fist bumping the paraplegic, praising the autistic kid, and dropping to his knees to join the ten year old girl who was preoccupied with a bug on the floor.
 A 30 something woman, Brenda who wore a bib to catch her constant drool, approached Ian and asked him if his shoes (white Stan Smith tennis shoes) were for scuba diving.
 Without skipping a beat, Ian said… “hmmm I don’t know.
 I’ve never tried them to scuba dive.”
 She giggled with delight.
 And then Ian said… “what about your shoes? (leather sandals) Are they for scuba diving?”
 Brenda responded… “You are so funny.
 You are so funny.
 I like you.
 You are so funny.”

 The director, excited about Ian’s obvious connection with the students, is eager to find a place for Ian to become more involved at VSA arts.
 Walking to the car Ian said, “I can see it.
 Someday, I’d like to be a full time teacher here.
 They would like me and everyone deserves to enjoy art.”
 I quickly put on my sunglasses to hide my wet eyes.
-Breakthrough indeed!
+Breakthrough indeed.

 I repeat….
 Is life somehow less because you have less, you can do less, you are less?